 Conceived during a Zoom session with a howling client Frenchie named Tofu, this move short-circuits the limbic system.

-3. Drop a soft marker word: “Mat.”
-Once the paws land, mark (clicker or “yes”) and instant scatter-feed cooked chicken off the mat for four seconds.
+Drop marker word “Mat” as paws land.
+Mark (clicker or “yes”) and instant scatter-feed cooked chicken off the mat for 4 seconds.
 Amygdala cools.

 Repeat 5x daily in controlled setups, not during a ballistic meltdown.
 Repetition burns the “off switch” into neural pathways.